CrazyFahim/KryoX/README.md

 An experimental **compiler + runtime** for linear operator algebra, inspired by machine-learning systems such as **PyTorch**, **XLA**, and **MLIR**.

-LOC parses a small domain-specific language (DSL) for linear operators, lowers it into an intermediate representation (IR), applies optimization passes, and executes it on a simple matrix runtime.
+KryoX parses a small domain-specific language (DSL) for linear operators, lowers it into an intermediate representation (IR), applies optimization passes, and executes it on a simple matrix runtime.